CamilaPrado27/CamilaPrado27/README.md

 🔹 Experience with **React, Node.js, TypeScript, .NET, and PL/SQL**

-🔹 Skilled in developing web and desktop applications, as well as process automation
+🔹 Skilled in developing web and desktop applications, and process automation

-🔹 Exploring the world of **data engineering**

 ##
 <div>